abravalheri/ini2toml/README.rst

 The INI syntax (as supported by Python's standard library) is not very expressive or even clearly defined, at least in terms of data types.
-For example, while TOML have clear ways of indicating weather values are strings and numbers (or even more complex lists and associative tables), most of the times it is up to the INI syntax user the responsibility of identifying the correct data type of a stored value and convert it according to the context.
+For example, while TOML have clear ways of indicating whether values are strings and numbers (or even more complex lists and associative tables), most of the times it is up to the INI syntax user the responsibility of identifying the correct data type of a stored value and convert it according to the context.